vault27/Foundation/paloalto.md

 In URL filtering Objects > Security Profiles > URL Filtering > HTTP Header Insertion HTTP header insertion is supported
 The firewall supports header insertion for HTTP/1.x traffic only
 The firewall does not support header insertion for HTTP/2 traffic
+HTTP Header Insertion for certain SaaS applications that can prevent users from accessing private instances of a SaaS application while having access to the organization’s sanctioned environment
 HTTP header insertion can only be performed by using the following methods:

 - GET